-Consistent with our stated strategy to expand our core product offering with new technologies, on August 26, 2011, we acquired Lochinvar for approximately \$421 million plus an earnout of up to \$35 million if certain revenue objectives are achieved by November 2012.
-Lochinvar, one of the leading manufacturers of residential and commercial boilers in the U.S., fits squarely within our stated strategic growth initiative to expand our core water heating business.
-Lochinvar's sales for the twelve months ended November 30, 2011 (Lochinvar's former fiscal year end) were approximately \$200 million and have grown at an eight percent compound annual growth rate over the last five years.
+Consistent with our stated strategy to expand our core product offering with new technologies, on August 26, 2011, we acquired Lochinvar for a base price of approximately \$421 million, and we agreed to pay an earn-out that resulted in a payment of \$13.5 million to the former owners of Lochinvar in December 2012.
+Lochinvar, one of the leading manufacturers of residential and commercial boilers in the U.S., fit squarely within our stated strategic growth initiative to expand our core water heating business.
+Sales of Lochinvar branded products in 2012 were approximately \$226 million and have grown at a nine percent compound annual growth rate over the last five years.
 The boiler market in the U.S. has been transitioning to higher efficiency, condensing boilers for the last several years.
-In 2010, about 25 percent of boilers sold in the U.S. were condensing boilers, compared with five percent eight years ago.
-Lochinvar is a leading manufacturer of condensing boilers as well as an innovator of new, higher efficiency boilers.
-We expect the transition in the U.S. to higher efficiency boilers will continue into the foreseeable future and, as a result, we expect sales of Lochinvar's products will likely continue to grow more than ten percent in 2012.
-We paid the purchase price for Lochinvar using a combination of cash on hand and amounts that we borrowed under our \$425 million credit facility.
+In 2011, approximately 30 percent of boilers sold in the U.S. were condensing boilers, compared with five percent eight years ago.
+Our Lochinvar brand is a leading brand of higher efficiency, condensing boilers.
+We expect the transition in the U.S. to higher efficiency boilers will continue into the foreseeable future and, as a result, we expect sales of Lochinvar branded products will likely continue to grow approximately ten percent in 2013.
+We paid for Lochinvar using a combination of cash on hand and amounts that we borrowed under our credit facility.